Papua New Guinea

 Australia also has its fair share of crap artists, but a clear difference between iconic British art and iconic Australian art is the level of intelligence in the work.
 The iconic artists of Australia include names like Albert Tucker, Sidney Nolan, Arthur Boyd, and Russel Drysdale.
 The Australian artists combine a kind of European expressionism with sociological inquiry to produce works that had great feeling, but were also highly cerebral.

-Britain has few natural resources, has relocated most of its manufacturing to Asia and has a population that is relatively unskilled, uneducated and possessed with selfish attitudes that are not conducive to teamwork.
+Britain has few natural resources, has relocated most of its manufacturing to Asia and has a population that is relatively unskilled and uneducated.
 Despite these facts, for decades the British have enjoyed one of the most lavish lifestyles in the developed world.

 The key to Britain's success is a smoke and mirrors trick by the financial industry.
 Basically, the British economy is based on creating financial packages such as derivatives, which have no intrinsic value but derive their value from something else.
 They can even be bad debts that operate like a pyramid scheme.
 As long as people buy them, they can return an interest payment.
 The more money that is circulated between the institutions and the more that derivatives are sold, the more wealth that can be created.

 As the British financial industry literally creates money, an Englishman may look over his stock portfolio and confidently feel that he is worth tens of millions of dollars.
 Feeling rich, he will spend extravagantly in Britain's restaurants, art galleries, or travel agencies.

 The good life continues until creditors start asking for their original loans back.
 The money that was created just disappears.
 A derivative that was bought for millions of dollars then reveals that it was nothing but a pyramid scheme whose only value was in the fact other people believed it had value.
 Banks crash, stocks fall, and the multimillionaires can no longer live the high life.
 The economy then crashes.